blakegarretson/essentials/main.md

 ## Local File Search

 - [DocFetcher](http://docfetcher.sourceforge.net/) is the search tool you need if you want to search file contents.
 You choose the folders you want to index, and a low-resource process watches for changes in real time.
 Searching for filenames or contents works just as expected.
-Windows search is terrible, and there’s no perfect alternative, but DocFet cher is pretty close.
+The functionality is great even if the interface looks very dated.
 - [Everything](https://www.voidtools.com/): If you just want to search filenames, Everything is your best bet.
 It supports wildcards, boolean operations, exact cases/phrases, and regular expressions.
 Just type a filename, and you’ll get immediate results from all your drives instantly.
 If you want to search network drives, you will need to go to Options and add them to your search folders under Indexing.
 You can also search file contents, although that will take much longer because it doesn’t support (or require) indexing. **(Windows)**

 ## Compression

-- [7-Zip](http://www.7-zip.org/): Archiver with great compression, command line support, nice GUI and Explorer integration, and it is really fast.
+- [7-Zip](http://www.7-zip.org/): Archiver with great compression, command line support, functional GUI, and Explorer integration.
+Plus it’s really fast.
 This is my go-to on Windows. **(Windows)**
 - [Keka](https://www.keka.io/en/) is easy to recommend because it does more than Mac’s built-in Archive Utility by supporting more formats and adding compression with encryption.
 It’s free from the website, or a paid app on the AppStore. **(Mac)**
     - If you don’t need fancy compression options, and you just want something that will automatically decompress just about every format you’ve probably ever heard of, you may prefer [The Unarchiver](https://theunarchiver.com/).
 The interface is non-existent.
 You just click on an archive in Finder to decompress it. **(Mac)**
-- [PeaZip](https://peazip.github.io/) is worth a look if 7-zip doesn’t work for you because you’ve encountered some obscure format, or if you’re on Mac or Linux.
+- [PeaZip](https://peazip.github.io/) is worth a look if 7-zip doesn’t work for you because you’ve encountered some really obscure format, or if you’re on Mac or Linux.
 It supports basically every format that you would conceivably (or inconceivably) run into.
 The interface doesn’t look native (especially on Mac), but it is very usable and great for previewing an archive before decompressing it.

 ## Disk Imaging/Formatting/Repair